VictorErik/Pak128.Sweden-Ex/Readme.txt

 GAMEPLAY NOTES
 This pak is currently in "pre alfa" state, meaning its not playable as a game for the moment.
 Many key features, such as economy, factories, lack of vehicles etc are yet to be added to the pak before it makes sence as a playable game.
 However, it should compile and the things currently added should work as intended ingame.
+Do note however, that any games saved with this pakset, might not be compatible with future paksets!